CelineChiLamNg/tech_mental_health/README.md

 need to treat outliers
-visualize the distribution of the answers for each question plot geofolium for question 3,4 keep only data where QuestionID == 9 & AnswerText == True tech industry. non tech industry?
+visualize the distribution of the answers for each question plot geofolium for question 3,4 compare tech vs non tech on questioins 10-12

 modules for functions:
 to_boolean_none